RoozerXC/AmnesiaMods/README.md

 1. Place all folders from `full_conversions` into your own Amnesia install folder
 2. Go to one of the folders from the list above
 3. Click on the `bat` (Windows) or `sh` (Linux) file to launch the mod(s)

+# Credits
+I forgot to mention a bunch of individuals and companies that made a bunch of assets that I've (obviously) stolen from their works just for lels and giggles, so here they are

+Blizzard Entertainment, The Chinese Room, Epic Games, Frictional Games, Hazel Whorley, LivajQ, Logan Felber, Konami, Myuu, OddStuff, Raven Software, Red Line Games, xAmn, ZAPX

 # License information
 Literally everything in here is licensed under WTFPL.
 For more details, please see `LICENSE` ;)